rmboyce/cube-timer/README.md

 # Cube Timer

-A timer for speedcubing.
+This is a Rubik’s Cube timer made using Python and PyQt to track how fast the user can solve a cube.
+The program also saves every past logged time in a text file with timestamps, so one can see their improvement in the long run.

-Uses PyQt for the windowing.
-The timer starts when the spacebar is released and ends when it is pressed.
-It also creates a text file called previous_solves.txt that includes your previous solves and their respective dates.
-The times only register if you hit the spacebar to show a new scramble or switch tabs.
+See details at my website [here](https://www.ramseyboyce.com/smaller_projects/cube_timer.html).